Your To-Do List For Recession-Proof Retirement Savings

 This is because the longer you have until retirement, the more time your money has to grow.
 You also have fewer financial responsibilities at this age, which means you can have a tidy sum stashed away and get a head start on building your nest’s egg.
 If in doubt, you can always start small and layer on additional plans as you progress in your career.

 With the right foresight and financial preparation, a happy retirement can be achieved.
-Speak to a financial planner online or consult our digital advisor, Sage, for help with your own retirement plans.
+Speak to a financial planner online for help with your own retirement plans.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.